FLO-2DKaren/FLO-2D-Tutorial-Source/source/Plugin1000/plugin-features/View Options.rst

 If the data in Widgets and Dialog Boxes is squeezed or not readable, set the Environmental Variables for QT Creator scaling factor, on the
 Advanced tab of the System Properties window, following the figures shown below.
-Set the Environmental Variablesfor the System not the user.
+Set the Environmental Variables for the System not the user.

 Open Control Panel and search for System Properties.
 Click the Environmental Variables button.